 Big M is far more interested in earning money than Little M. She could really care less, so her chore chart is often empty.
 That is why the family duty arrangement works so well.
 I know she’s contributing but she feels like she has a choice.

 The easiest way we found to track the money M and M have earned is with a sticker chart that hangs on our fridge.
 I just updated ours to look a little nicer.
-I made them print outs for you while I was at it.
+I made them printable chore charts for you while I was at it.
 We slide it into a clear page protector so that the stickers can be removed easily.

-Before you head off to check out the awesome chore posts below, take a minute to let us know how chores look at your house!
-Are you using a chore chart?
-Do you pay your kids for work they do around the house?
+Before you head off to check out the awesome chore posts below, take a minute to print out your chore chart and let us know how chores look at your house!

 6 Chore Posts from 20 Must follow Moms on Pinterest (Are you following our Pin Board?
 You should be!)